Extra-curricular and professional activities that will enrich your education.

 The FMA National Honor Society recognizes scholastic achievement through induction of students who have demonstrated superior scholarship.
 Individuals accepted for membership have the distinction of belonging to the ONLY international honorary which specifically recognizes the accomplishments of finance students.

 If you are majoring in either Finance or Economics or minoring in Finance, consider joining this club.
 This group provides a way to find out more about careers in finance, network with other finance and economics students, and network with professionals in the real world.

 Enactus - (formerly Students in Free Enterprise)

 Do you want to be part of one of the most consistently successful student groups in the nation?
-Then join North Central’s award-winning SIFE team and develop leadership, teamwork and communication skills through learning, practicing and teaching the principles of free enterprise.
+Then join North Central’s award-winning ENACTUS team and develop leadership, teamwork and communication skills through learning, practicing and teaching the principles of free enterprise.